djcooke/compendium/_potd_151_enemies/pudding.md

     notes:
       - 'If you''re taking too much damage, move out of range and spam Harpe to avoid melee attacks and Amorphic Flail'
+  SGE:
+    difficulty: Easy
+    notes:
+      - 'Can be annoying to kite while exploring because you''ll frequently move out of casting range'
   WAR:
     difficulty: Easy
 ---